BEHIND THE CUP

 Stone fruits and sweet citrus under the bonnet, an engine purring perfectly with hazelnut notes and fresh floral flavours arriving beautifully balanced, yet leaving with a pleasing in the cooling.

-For the budding home barista who loves a cosy coffee in warm comfort, with Wolichu Wachu you can enjoy this any which way you want to.
+For the budding home barista who loves coffee in comfort, with Wolichu Wachu you can now smile again.

 Varietal: Bourbon, Typica